 It is oftentimes relevant to have members of different teams, project, or departments participate together in a single Diversity Icebreaker (DI) workshop.
 DI is particularly fitted for this purpose as it builds trust, evokes positive climate, and makes people to get to know each other and quickly develop a sense of community – despite coming from different parts of the organization.

-This function allows for up to 10 subgroups.
+This function allows for up to 20 subgroups.
+All groups can be named according to the customer's wishes.

 Subgroup profiles are shown on the same page as the total group profile – below and slightly smaller.
 See an example below.